-- Well-organized, developed, relevant collections of primary and secondary materials - Organized and accessible collections of audiovisual materials and online databases - Well-equipped facilities of adequate size to encourage maximum utilization - Highly competent and professional staff to assist users and carry out the responsibilities of acquisition, organization, and disbursement of resources - Adequate hours of operation to ensure accessibility to users - Professional instruction in the utilization of all services and resources - Coordination of the administration, faculty, staff, and students concerning library resources and services on each campus
+• Well-organized, developed, relevant collections of primary and secondary materials

+- Organized and accessible collections of audiovisual materials and online databases - Well-equipped facilities of adequate size to encourage maximum utilization - Highly competent and professional staff to assist users and carry out the responsibilities of acquisition, organization, and disbursement of resources - Adequate hours of operation to ensure accessibility to users - Professional instruction in the utilization of all services and resources - Coordination of the administration, faculty, staff, and students concerning library resources and services on each campus

-Learning Resource Centers are located on all Southern Union campuses (Opelika, Wadley, and Valley), offering resources in excess of 66,000 volumes.
+Learning Resource Centers are located on all Southern Union campuses (Opelika, Wadley, and Valley), offering resources in excess of 66,000 print volumes and 45,000 electronic books.
 The collections are designed to complement the education programs and meet the needs of all users in a pleasant physical environment where students can study and conduct research.
 To ensure convenient, timely, and user-friendly access, service hours are structured to provide accessibility for students, faculty, and staff.
-The Learning Resource Centers are open 59 hours per week Monday through Friday with library staff available during all operating hours.
+The Learning Resource Centers are open 59 hours per week Monday through Friday with library staff available during all operating hours (summer hours are adjusted to match the college hours of operation).
 Courier service is available for the transport of all resources between campuses per user request.

 The Learning Resource Centers' web page is located under the Current Student tab on the school's home page.
-Here, students, faculty, and administrators are able to access the Mission Statement along with locating materials in the collection through the online catalog (AG-Cat), e-book collections, electronic journals and database resources from the Alabama Virtual Library (AVL), literary critiques with Cengage Literature Resources.
-Librarians' email addresses are description of each campus Learning Resource Center, hours of operation, and maps to assist with locating the facilities.
+Here, students, faculty, and administrators are able to access the Mission Statement along with locating materials in the collection through the online catalog (AG-Cat), ebook collections, electronic journals and database resources from the Alabama Virtual Library (AVL), literary critiques with Cengage Literature Resources.
+Librarians' email addresses are provided in order to answer questions from students or administrators.
+The page also contains a description of each campus Learning Resource Center, hours of operation, and maps to assist with locating the facilities.